A little history of Orléans Tour Blanche

 The tower kept its foundations, raised by Romans with bricks.
-It has 5 storeys and a conical roof which both dates to the 10th century.
+It has 5 storeys and a conical roof which both date back to the 10th century.